mrhrifat/linux-unijoy/README.md

 Unijoy is input system (keyboard manager), setting the standard for typing Bengali Unicode!
 It's developed by **Ekushey** developer team.

+## Motive
+It will help any Person, who want to write Bengali Unicode in Linux OS.

 ## Requirements
 - Ubuntu OS
 - Internet Connection